atdd-bdd/GherkinExecutorForJava/examples.md

 `Feature` are combined into the name of the feature.
 Let's assume that you are using the translator with Java (language suffix `.java`).
 The operation is the same, the output code depends on the language.

-To translate this feature file, you can pass it as a parameter to the `Translate` main methood, add it to the Configuration list of feature files, or let the directory tree search find it.
+To translate this feature file, you can pass it as a parameter to the `Translate` main method, add it to the Configuration list of feature files, or let the directory tree search find it.

 ```